PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 `import` syntax is separate work and is not required for this object-level module/linkage contract.

+#### Scalable hierarchy and streaming

+Validation, resource inspection, visualization, and physical lowering must not require eagerly cloning every primitive operation in a large program.
+Definitions remain immutable and shared across instances; static repetition may stay symbolic; elaboration and implementation expansion may proceed one module, region, or logical epoch at a time.
+Instance paths and specialization keys are deterministic, while provenance is stored in compact side tables rather than copied onto every primitive.

+`ProtocolPhysicalPlan` should support bounded streaming or sharded consumption with explicit dependencies and barriers between chunks.
+Each chunk records its schema version, source range, stable-ID namespace, digest, imported definition digests, and predecessor/successor constraints.
+Backends may retain a full trace, selected regions, or aggregate resource/timing summaries, but changing retention must not change program meaning or identity.
+Full flattening remains a backend/debug option rather than a prerequisite for correctness.

 #### Structure versus control

 Calyx explicitly separates instantiated cells and connections from the control